VegaDeftwing/OpGuidesHugoSrc/content/Design/web/garden.md

    ... and they can limit your speech, ban your account, etc.

-2. Site builders (Squarespace, Wix, Wordpress, etc) tend to lead to cookie-cutter websites
+2. Site builders (Squarespace, Wix, WordPress, etc.) tend to lead to cookie-cutter websites

    ... and are usually more expensive